Aryan-Jhaveri/mcp-foodguidecanada/README.md

 - Eliminates the need for LLMs to navigate complex website structures or parse HTML

 **Why this matters:**
-Instead of Claude having to figure out Canada's Food Guide website structure, search through HTML, and extract recipe information manually, this server gives Claude three simple, ready-to-use tools:
+Instead of LLMs having to figure out Canada's Food Guide website structure, search through HTML, and extract recipe information manually, this server gives LLMs three simple, ready-to-use tools:
 1. 🔍 **Search for recipes** with smart filtering (by ingredient, meal type, dietary preferences)
 2. 📖 **Get complete recipe details** (ingredients, instructions, cooking tips, nutritional info)
 3. 📋 **Discover available filters** (see what ingredients, meal types, and collections are available)

-The server is built using the <a href="https://github.com/jlowin/fastmcp" target="_blank">FastMCP</a> library and uses custom BeautifulSoup4 scrapers fine-tuned to Canada's Food Guide website structure, making nutrition resources directly accessible to AI assistants.
+The server is built using the <a href="https://github.com/jlowin/fastmcp" target="_blank">FastMCP</a> library and uses custom BeautifulSoup4 scrapers fine-tuned to Canada's Food Guide website structure, making Canada's Food Guide Recipes directly accessible to AI assistants.

 ## 📑 Table of Contents